jeffbass/yin-yang-ranch/README.rst

 as well as detect motion.
 A Mac can store and index images from many Raspberry Pi computers simultaneously.
 It can perform more complex image processing like reading the changing digits of the water meter or using image classification techniques to label a coyote or a racoon in an image stream.
+My current setup has about a dozen Raspberry Pis with PiCamera modules and 2 linux laptops with webcams attached to a single imagehub.

 .. image:: docs/images/CVpipeline.png